-Since 2010 and by 2020, the luxury market in Paris would have fundamentally changed its face.
-In 2010, the smallest group of the most exclusive hotels in Paris had relatively homogeneous performances.
-The difference in REVPAR between the first of the panel and the last was barely a hundred euros.
-Between 2010 and 2019, the openings and renovation projects saw the number of rooms double and mark the renewal of the history of luxury hotels in Paris.
+Between 2010 and 2020, the face of the luxury market in Paris fundamentally changed.
+In 2010, the small group of the most exclusive hotels in Paris had relatively uniform performance.
+The difference in REVPAR between the first and last hotels in the sample was barely a hundred euros.
+Between 2010 and 2019, openings and renovation projects doubled the number of rooms and marked a renewal in the history of luxury hotels in Paris.

-If demand seems to be growing at a steady pace, the 8% increase in supply is a signal that might seem worrying.
-However, this “over” offer did not give way to a price war, but rather to a new segmentation, even a fragmentation in the own exclusive segment of the “Palace” ranking.
+While demand appears to be growing at a steady pace, the 8% increase in supply is a signal that might seem worrying.
+However, this “over-supply” has not given way to a price war, but rather to a new segmentation or even a fragmentation in the “Palace” ranking’s own exclusive segment.

-In 2019, it is clear that the market for Palace classified hotels is now completely fragmented.
-Between the first palace of this group and the last, there is now more than 500 euros difference in REVPAR.
-The price differentials are also final: barely more than 700 euros in average price for the latest and almost 1400 euros for the best, or a differential of 700 euros, from single to double, reflecting a “Palace” ranking that has become too wide.
-Thus, there is no longer a single price segment but several segments with very different prices in the “Palace” category.
-The ultra-luxury segment, with an average price above 1000 euros, and two other sub-segments that are more exposed to competition from the 5-star Luxury category.
-It is obvious that the price and the occupancy rate (REVPAR) are a recognition by customers of the exclusivity and consistency of the promise made to them in this segment with specific rules and codes.
-The price spectra in the other segments (3/4 and 5 stars) are less violent and relatively more concentrated.
+In 2020, it is clear that the market for Palace-class hotels is now completely fragmented.
+Between the first Palace in this group and the last, there is a difference of more than 500 euros in REVPAR.
+The price differentials are also indisputable: just over 700 euros on average for the last and nearly 1400 euros for the best, i.e. a differential of 700 euros or double the starting price, a sign that the “Palace” ranking has become too broad.
+Thus, there is no longer a single price segment but several segments with vastly different prices in the “Palace” category.
+The ultra-luxury segment, with an average price above 1,000 euros, and two other sub-segments that are much more exposed to competition from the 5-star Luxury category.
+It is obvious that price and occupancy rate (REVPAR) are an acknowledgement by customers of the exclusivity and consistency of the client experience provided to them in this segment with specific rules and codes.
+The price spectrum in other segments (3/4 and 5-star) is less steep and relatively more concentrated.

-The main explanation for these price differentials within the same “Palace” category, once homogeneous, seems to us to be linked to the exclusivity (or not) and the quality of the Customer Experience created and offered within each establishment. .
+In our opinion, the main explanation for these price differentials within the same “Palace” category, once homogeneous, is linked to the exclusivity (or not) and the quality of the Customer Experience created and offered within each establishment.

-Our analysis of the individual performance of Parisian Palaces over the past 10 years reveals a strong correlation between price and Customer Experience.
-It is “the uniqueness and exclusivity of the product and service” in their most sophisticated operational execution on a daily basis, that only the Customer recognizes by paying the price and by his loyalty.
+Our analysis of the individual performance of Palace hotels in Paris over the last 10 years shows a strong correlation between price and Customer Experience.
+These are “the uniqueness and exclusivity of the product and service” in their most advanced operational execution on a daily basis, which only Customers recognize by paying the price and by being loyal.